Services for students with Specific Learning Disabilities (SLD)

 • exam anxiety, loss of motivation.

-You may request the service by writing an e-mail to [email protected], indicating:
+To request the service, please write an e-mail to [email protected], indicating:

-You will receive a reply e-mail with a proposed date and time for the interview via Teams.
+SLD Services will reply with a proposed date and time for a first meeting, whether in person or via Microsoft Teams.

 Students with learning disabilities are entitled to special library loan services, including the preparation of texts in PDF format.